 Food Lover Friday: How to Cut Vegetables

 I worked in a commercial kitchen where the size of your brunoise could cost you your job.
-Even now, years away from my days in professional kitchens, if I’m not cutting my vegetables properly I’m afraid someone is going to jump out and start yelling at me.
+Even now, years away from my days cooking in professional kitchens, if I’m not cutting vegetables properly I’m afraid someone is going to jump out and start yelling at me.
 While that type of precision is not required in your kitchen (unless Wolfgang Puck is looking over your shoulder as he once did mine) it is important to understand the difference between dice and mince, as the size in which your food is cut will greatly affect the cooking time and outcome of the final dish.

 Whenever you are cutting food be sure to use a very sharp knife on a sturdy surface.
 If you are cutting on a cutting board place a damp cloth under it to prevent the board from slipping.
 Tuck your fingertips under your knuckles and rest the blade of the knife against your knuckles.
 Use your fingertips to guide the knife along whatever you are cutting.